Find a Jewish therapist in Los Angeles

 Do you work with interfaith couples?

 Yes.
-Holiday conflicts, family acceptance, raising children across traditions, navigating in-law expectations — these are some of the most common challenges I see.
-I help couples find what's sacred, what's flexible, and how to disagree with respect.
+Interfaith dynamics are some of the most common things couples bring me.
+Holiday conflicts, family acceptance, how to raise children across traditions.
+I help you find what's sacred, what's flexible, and how to disagree with respect.